 The Capital Program is accelerating the pace of projects to make more stations accessible to customers with disabilities and improve the customer environment generally.
-This year, the MTA reached a historic settlement with accessibility advocates, committing to making 95 percent of the NYCT subway stations accessible by 2055.
+In 2022, the MTA reached a historic settlement with accessibility advocates, committing to making 95 percent of the NYCT subway stations accessible by 2055.
 MTA C&D will continue to implement those improvements, retrofitting dozens of stations for ADA accessibility to reduce gaps in service coverage, meaning the number of stops between accessible stations.
+In 2023, MTA C&D opened 8 new stations as ADA accessible.
 Beyond direct capital work, in 2021 MTA C&D's Transit Oriented Development group in its Planning Department successfully obtained the passage of the Zoning for Accessibility program, creating a mechanism for private development to facilitate accessibility enhancements; the first stations have already been approved under the program.